LincanLi-X/FireTrend/README.md

 ### Step 3: Grid-Level Feature Integration

-For each grid cell i and day t, all aligned features are concatenated into a unified multi-channel representation:
+For each grid cell $i$ and day $t$, all aligned features are concatenated into a unified multi-channel representation:

 $$
 \mathbf{x}_{i,t} =
 \left[